neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 2. Scroll down to the **Instances in your cluster** section.
 3. Click **Edit Primary**.
 4. Select the **Enable public IP** checkbox to allow connections over the public internet.
-5. Under **Authorized external networks**, enter the Neon IP addresses from which you want to allow connections.
+5. Under **Authorized external networks**, enter the Neon IP addresses you want to allow.
 Add an entry for each of NAT gateway IP addresses associated with your Neon project's region.
-Neon uses 3 to 6 IP addresses per region for this outbound communication, corresponding to each availability zone in the region.
+Neon has 3 to 6 IP addresses per region for this outbound communication, corresponding to each availability zone in the region.
 See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for Neon's NAT gateway IP addresses by region.

    <Admonition type="note">
    AlloyDB requires that addresses are specified in CIDR notation.
 You can do so by appending `/32` to the NAT Gateway IP address; for example: `18.217.181.229/32`